Christopher Poole: 4chan

 Poole established 4chan on October 1, 2003, using translated source code from 2chan, and sought to combine the anime culture on 2chan with the community on Something Awful.
-At the time, he was living with his parents in Westchester County, New York and attending high school upstate.
+At the time, he was living with his parents in Westchester County, New York, and attending high school upstate.

 In April 2009, Poole was voted the most influential person of 2008 with 16,794,368 votes by an open Internet poll conducted by Time, beating out the likes of Barack Obama, Vladimir Putin, and Oprah Winfrey.
 It was soon discovered that the users of the /b/ board had manipulated the results of the poll in Poole's favor.
 Several tools were developed to achieve this, including a website that would vote for Poole at a rate of about 100 votes per minute, and a program capable of voting for him at a rate of 300 votes per minute.
 The other entries in the poll were also manipulated; the first letter of each entry in the poll spelled out an acrostic for "Marblecake, also the game", a reference to the IRC chatroom where Project Chanology was born and The Game, respectively.

 In April 2010, Poole gave testimony in the Sarah Palin email hacking trial, United States of America v.
 David Kernell.
 As a government witness, he explained the terminology on the site as part of his testimony, including "OP" and "lurker".

+In October 2011, Jeffrey Epstein associate and former Gates Foundation advisor Boris Nikolic suggested to Epstein that he should meet with Poole, saying "the potential for manipulation is huge".
+Epstein responded in an e-mail that he "liked mmot [sic] a lot".
+That same day, Poole created the political discussion board /pol/.
+He also added the boards "/hc/" (Hardcore Porn), "/diy/" (Do It Yourself) and re-introduced the "/r9k/" board, which has been used as a forum for those in the incel culture.

+In February 2026, following a batch of Epstein files disclosures, Poole responded to speculation that Epstein influenced the creation of /pol/.
+The board was created within 24 hours of his meeting with Epstein, based on timestamps in the files.
+Poole said: Epstein had nothing to do with the reintroduction of a politics board to 4chan, nor anything else related to the site.
+The decision to add the board was made weeks beforehand, and the board was added almost 24 hours prior to a first, chance encounter at a social event.
+His assistant reached out to me afterward, and I met with him one time for an unmemorable lunch meeting.
+This happened at a time when I was meeting hundreds of people a month while speaking and networking at tech events.
+I did not meet him again nor maintain contact.
+I regret having ever encountered him at all, and have deep sympathy for all of his victims.